MaxPtg/ts-website/README.md

 #### Docker Deployment

 You can deploy TS-website using `Docker` and `docker-compose`.
 The `docker-compose.yml` file is included in the repository.
 Before setting up the containers, you need to create a `.env` file in the root directory of the project.
-There is an example `.env` file in the repository.
-You can use it as a template.
+There is an `.env.example` file in root of this repository.
+You can use it as a template; just copy it to `.env` and fill in the required values.

 After creating the `.env` file, you can start the containers using the following command: